 The Numbers

-Bottom line – Choosing Formance will cost you a little more upfront (3-5%) than nominal code-compliant traditional framing but will save you in the long run.
-The savings start when you move in and they never stop.
+Bottom line – Choosing Formance will cost you a little more upfront (3-5%) than nominal code-compliant traditional framing, but it will save you in the long run.
+The savings start when you move in, and they never stop.

 Here are a few considerations to help you assess the financial impact of upgrading to Formance.